zerosocialcode/Scarface/README.md

-# Scarface - Comprehensive Phishing Framework
+# Social Engineering & Credential Harvesting Automated Framework for Cyber Exercises

 ## Overview
 Scarface is a sophisticated phishing framework designed for penetration testing and security research.
 It provides a complete suite of tools to clone target websites, inject credential harvesting capabilities, deploy phishing servers, and capture credentials through various tunneling methods - all in a single integrated toolkit.